Equity Considerations in EV Infrastructure Planning

 Using Equity Data

-Analysis of socioeconomic data and equity-related metrics (e.g., measures of income distribution, literacy rates, percent of non-English speakers, number of renters, housing or transportation cost-to-income ratios, rates of vehicle ownership, different modes of commute) can help rural entities understand how resources are currently distributed in their communities and where new EV infrastructure may be most beneficial.
+Analysis of socioeconomic data and equity-related metrics—such as measures of income distribution and social vulnerability, number of renters, rates of vehicle ownership, different modes of commute, and measures of transportation energy affordability—can help rural entities understand how resources are currently distributed in their communities, as well as where new EV infrastructure may be most beneficial.
 Entities can also monitor equity outcomes to evaluate the impact of projects over time.

-Datasets and interactive maps such as FHWA’s HEPGIS, EPA’s EJSCREEN, DOE’s Low-Income Energy Affordability Data (LEAD) Tool, and DOE’s Energy Zones Mapping Tool are just a few of the resources available to help rural entities understand and visualize different population characteristics in their communities.
+Datasets and interactive maps such as the White House Climate and Economic Justice Screening Tool, FHWA’s HEPGIS, EPA’s EJScreen, DOE’s Low-Income Energy Affordability Data (LEAD) Tool, DOE’s Energy Zones Mapping Tool, and Argonne National Laboratory’s EV Charging Justice40 Map Tool are several resources available to help rural entities understand and visualize different population characteristics in their communities.